gitmeetin/git-meet/README.md

 ## What we learned

 We used Datastax Astra for the first time and had an amazing time with their well-written documents.

-*Built as a hackathon project for Shark Hacks, currently unmaintained*